nora-alshareef/ResponseWrapper/Readme.md

     }
 }
 ```
-*Recommended:
+#### 2. In Business Logic
-Another effective approach is to have your business logic return an ApiResult, allowing the controller to directly return this.ApiResponse(result).
+A recommended approach is to have your business logic return an ApiResult, allowing the controller to return this result directly.
+This way, you avoid throwing exceptions from the business logic, simplifying error handling.

-Controller class
+* Controller class
 ```csharp

 [ApiController]